Yelp/paasta/docs/source/yelpsoa_configs.rst

     would indicate that PaaSTA can **only** deploy in ``uswest1-prod`` or ``uswest2-prod``.
 If this list is empty (the default), then deployment is allowed anywhere.
 This is superseded by the blacklist; if a host is both whitelisted and blacklisted, the blacklist will take precedence.
-Only one region-level of whitelisting may be specified.
+Only one location type of whitelisting may be specified.

   * ``monitoring_blacklist``: A list of lists indicating a set of locations to